 What advice, in relation to photography, would you give your younger self?

 Do not doubt yourself, do not be afraid to put yourself out there, find and work with other artists and advertize.
 If you have a concept, no matter how silly other people might think it is, just do it.
 Don’t be afraid of your ideas, don’t be afraid of yourself.

 What do you do when you feel insecure about your artistic skills?

-Your photographs are beautifully edited.
+Your photographs are made up of such elegant colors.
 What is your favorite editing program to use and why?

-And ﬁnally, what is the most Valuable thing that photography has taught you?
+What is the most valuable thing that photography has taught you?